tkallies/cognitive_robot_abstract_machine/krrood/doc/eql/cache.md

 EQL provides a cache for all symbol classes.
 Whenever python creates an object of a class that inherits from `Symbol`, EQL will cache the instance in the symbol graph.
-When you create a free variable via `let` without a domain, EQL will use the `Symbol Graph` to extract the domain.
+When you create a free variable via `var` without a domain, EQL will use the `Symbol Graph` to extract the domain.

 ```{warning}
 When you have a lot of instances of a type but your query requires only a few of them, EQL will check a lot of unnecessary instances.